-2020 Toyota Sequoia SUV in Warwick RI
+2020 Toyota Sequoia SUV for Sale in Warwick, RI

 As Toyota’s largest vehicle, the three-row Sequoia fills a niche for those who need to carry a lot of people and a lot of stuff – sometimes off the pavement.
 It’s even more poised to do that in the 2020 model year, now that its trim lineup has been expanded to include a TRD Pro edition.
 While the automaker’s other full-sized SUV, the Land Cruiser, is built specifically for hardcore trail driving with a solid rear axle and other extra-rugged components, the Sequoia is built primarily for asphalt, with some off-road capabilities on the side.
 It’s also notably larger than the Land Cruiser and offers more cargo space.